mikegagnon/battle-pets/README.md

   -h, --help     show this help message and exit
   --url [URL]    The URL of the Management service --name [NAME]  Name of the pet
-  --expect_404   Do not print to std_err if a 4004occurs
+  --expect_404   Do not print to std_err if a 404w occurs
 ```

 ### `contest.py`